Ladhi-Kahlon/555IntermediateModernWeb/PracticeBonusProblems/3JSQuiz/README.md

 * Make the CSS Quiz more dynamic by loading the questions using JS

 ## Steps:
-1. First Complete the Extra Practice readme in `CSSQuiz`
+1. First Complete the Extra Practice readme in `CSSQuiz`  or copy the solution as a starting point.

 1. In JS hard code arrays of questions and answers.
     * Or use an array of objects with Q & A